-Career opportunities for Communication majors include: business and organizational leadership, public relations, journalism, radio and television, corporate training, and education.
+Career opportunities for Communication majors include: business and organizational leadership, marketing and promotions, web and social media design, public relations, journalism, radio and television, media relations in government or industry, corporate communications, organizational training and development, and education.
 Each of these opportunities involves the need to understand and develop useful communication strategies.